Malikil/PYOP-Checker/README.md

 ### Setting up Mongodb
 1. Go to https://cloud.mongodb.com/user#/atlas/login and make an account
-2. I haven't done this in a while, you'll need to make an organization <-- TODO fix this
+2. Make an organization, and a project in that org
 3. Create a cluster for your org.
     * US East from AWS should theoretically give the best performance when hosting on Heroku
     * Sandbox (M0) should be enough to store the player/map info
+    * Choose a name for the cluster
 4. Go to `Database Access` to create access credentials for the bot
     * Make sure your passwords are secure.
 Don't be an idiot.
 You don't even need to remember this to use to log in.
 5. Go to `Network Access` to set what IP addresses will be allowed to try to access the database.